 Talk to an elder care lawyer to determine which legal steps need to be taken.

 It's important to address legal needs as soon after the diagnosis as possible - that way your loved one can participate in the legal planning process while they are still able to make sound decisions.
 If your loved one is past that point, lean on your close circle and discuss these decisions with them.
 Key steps to ask a lawyer about include:

-- taking inventory of existing documents; - making plans for finances and property;

-- planning for future health care and long term health care preferences; - naming a health care proxy, the person who will make decisions for your loved one if they cannot do so.
+- taking inventory of existing documents; - making plans for finances and property; - planning for future health care and long term health care preferences; - naming a health care proxy, the person who will make decisions for your loved one if they cannot do so.

 We know everyone can't afford to consult a lawyer.
-If that is the case, there are free online legal guides.
-Visit www.alz.org/media/Documents/worksheet-financial-legal.pdf to view a financial and legal worksheet developed by the Alzheimer's Association.
+If that's the case, there are free online legal guides, like this one from the Alzheimer's Association, to walk you through the legal planning process in detail.